Hoang0211/weather-info/README.md

 ## Application Features

-A weather info web application that allow users to find information about weather in different cities.
+The application serves as a weather info web that allows users to find information about weather in different cities.

 ### Requirements

 - Simple to use interface.
-- Users can type a city name and find weather information about it.
+- Weather info searched by city name.
 - Auto focus applied, no need to use mouse.

 [Back To Top](#Table-Of-Contents)